Our history

 Our founder was Florence Keen, a Highgate resident who was committed to public service and had a wide circle of influential and wealthy friends.
 Together they raised funds to buy the buildings we still own today and persuaded Elizabeth the Queen Mother to be our Patron till she died.
 The healthcare they made possible saved the lives of many children.

-We’re very proud of our history and on our centenary in 2013 we received a grant from the Heritage Lottery Fund to pull together our fascinating archive of photos and artefacts to preserve if for the future.
-You can read more about it on our special Heritage site.
+We’re very proud of our history and on our centenary in 2013 we received a grant from the Heritage Lottery Fund to pull together our fascinating archive of photos and artefacts to preserve it for the future.

 Visit our Exhibition